Shedding the Bits: Pushing the Boundaries of Quantization with Minifloats on FPGAs: Introduction

-The advancements in the field naturally lead us to delve into the exploration of minifloat quantization, striving to use representations with fewer than 8~bits.
-Minifloats with reduced bit-widths can exhibit better model performance when compared to their integer counterparts, primarily due to their superior dynamic range.
-Moreover, the flexibility to adjust both the exponent and mantissa bits allows us to mitigate the loss in model accuracy that often accompanies reduced precision.
+Building upon these advancements, our study delves into the realm of \textit{minifloat quantization} and explores the hardware efficiency of representations with fewer than 8~bits on FPGAs.
+Such minifloats with low bit-widths can exhibit better model performance compared to their integer counterparts, mostly due to their superior dynamic range with more values close to zero.
+Moreover, the flexibility to adjust both the number of exponent and mantissa bits allows us to mitigate the loss in model accuracy that often accompanies reduced precision.

-This flexibility can prove especially beneficial for re-programmable accelerators such as FPGAs, which can efficiently harness the advantages of low-precision floating-point numbers in real-time processing.
-For instance, prior research by AMD-Xilinx~\cite{Xilinx} demonstrates how a custom 7-bit floating-point representation significantly reduces resource consumption, while maintaining comparable or even superior accuracy in contrast to the \code{INT8} format.
-This observation makes minifloats a practical and valuable choice, especially for models like transformers~\cite{dai-etal-2019-transformer}, which frequently feature numerous outliers~\cite{xiao2023smoothquant} in their activation distribution.

-In this work, we explore the extensive design space encompassing minifloats and integer quantization.
-Our investigation spans a spectrum of precisions, ranging from 3 to 8 bits, applied to both weights and activations across a set of reference deep learning vision workloads: ResNet-18, MobileNetV2, and Vision Transformer (ViT-B-32) for the ImageNet classification task.
-We thoroughly analyze the impact of the number of exponent and mantissa bits within different minifloat formats.
-Additionally, we investigate the role of post-training optimization techniques, evaluating aspects such as different scaling granularities for weights, SmoothQuant, and advanced optimization methods like gradient-based learned rounding and GPTQ.
-We study these techniques in conjunction with memory and hardware utilization for integer and minifloat quantization.
+Unfortunately, existing literature predominantly focuses on reduced-precision integer quantization, with limited exploration of minifloats in terms of accuracy-hardware tradeoffs.
+To address this gap, we undertake a comprehensive investigation of the design space encompassing minifloats and integer quantization.
+Our investigation spans precisions ranging from 3 to 8~bits, applied to both weights and activations across a set of deep learning vision workloads for the ImageNet classification task~\cite{deng2009imagenet}.

+Furthermore, we implement custom bit-width MAC units for both minifloats and integers to analyze the impact of the number of exponent and mantissa bits within different minifloat formats on FPGAs.
+Finally, we investigate the effect of existing post-training optimization techniques, such as SmoothQuant~\cite{xiao2023smoothquant}, gradient-based learned rounding~\cite{adaround}, and GPTQ~\cite{frantar-gptq} for minifloats.
+Our main contributions are:

+\begin{itemize} \item We propose a novel PTQ quantization framework for low-precision minifloats, ranging from 3 to 8 bits. \item We implement an operator library to realize custom bit-width integer and minifloat MACs on FPGAs. \item We thoroughly explore the accuracy-hardware trade-offs, providing an in-depth analysis of three prominent vision models -- ResNet-18, MobileNetV2, and ViT-B-32 -- based on our custom FPGA-based operator library. \end{itemize}